sprintcube/angular-timestamp/README.md

 # Unix Timestamp Converter

-A demo project using Angular to convert any unix timestamp value to human readable date and time.
+A demo project using Angular to convert any Unix timestamp value to human readable date and time.

-It shows current unix timestamp and converts it to readable format in UTC and user's local timezone.
-Also it allows to enter the timestamp value manually or to select a date time from the picker and converts it to readable format.
+It shows current Unix timestamp and converts it to a readable format in UTC and user's local timezone.
+Also, it allows to enter the timestamp value manually or to select a date time from the picker and converts it to a readable format.

 ## Angular Concepts
 In this demo, following concepts are used.